Azure/bacc/docs/index.md

 the deployment to meet specific needs.
 These are documented [here](./examples.md).
 To use any of these example configurations, you can copy the configuration files to the [`config`][config] directory and modify them as needed.
 Some of the tutorials also use these example configurations.

+## Automated Testing (CI)

+We use GitHub Actions to run automated tests on every pull request and/or change to the repository.
+For details on the workflows and tests, please refer to the [testing document](./testing.md).

 ## License